NBA Players are not overpaid

 The Value of the Phoenix Sun's franchise is now worth roughly 1.5 billion dollars.
 The highest paid NBA player today, Stephen Curry, is making less than 38 million a year.

-However, many NBA players still earn a fraction on and off the court compared to what superstars Like Lebron James and Stephen Curry earn.
+However, many NBA players still earn a fraction on and off the court compared to what superstars like James and Curry earn.

 The Knicks today are worth over 4 billion dollars and that value went up over 11% last year.
 To put this in perspective, the averaged NBA franchise is now worth close to 2 billion dollars and is going up at nearly 13% a year.

 Donald Sterling bought the Clippers in 1981 for a reported $12.5 million dollars.
-The Clippers were sold by Sterling in 2014 for over 2 billion dollars.
-This payday does not take into account the money Donald Sterling likely made yearly from being the Clippers' owner.
+The Clippers were sold reportedly by Sterling in 2014 for over 2 billion dollars.
+This payday does not take into account the money Sterling likely made yearly from being the owner of the team.

-Considered what ownership in teams are making these days and what franchises are worth, you could argue that the gap between players and ownership has gotten worse in sports.
-According to Forbes, Jordan earn just north of 90 million dollars as a player and most most of his money from corporate partnerships: 1.4 billion.
-MJ is worth an estimate 1.9 billion today
+Considered what the owners of NBA teams are making these days and what franchises are worth, you could argue that the gap between players and ownership has gotten worse in sports.
+According to Forbes, Jordan earned just north of 90 million dollars as a player and made most of his money from corporate partnerships: roughly 1.4 billion.
+Jordan's is worth an estimate 1.9 billion today

-In 2010, Michael Jordan after being a minority owner in the Hornets franchise bought a controlling interest in the Hornets when the club was worth a reported 175 million dollars and now has controlling interest in the franchise.
-The Hornets Franchise is now worth just north of a billion dollars and MJ owns reportedly 90% of the team.
+In 2010, Jordan after being a minority owner in the Hornets franchise bought a controlling interest in the Hornets when the club was worth a reported 175 million dollars and now has a controlling interest in the franchise.
+The Hornets Franchise is now worth just north of a billion dollars and Jordan owns reportedly 90% of the team.

-However, it appears that MJ has made a substantial fortune from being a team owner.
+However, it appears that Jordan has made a substantial fortune from being a team owner.
 In 2014, 4 years after buying a controlling interest in the Hornets, Jordan became the NBA's first billionaire.
-Based on this analogy, players like Larry Bird and Magic Johnson, who built the NBA should be far richer than they are today.
+Based on this analogy, players like Larry Bird and Johnson, who built the NBA in the 1980s should be far richer than they are today.
 In that respect, players today are greatly underpaid.

 It appears that all fields have seen a trend towards richly compensating those at the top of the organization and ignoring the needs of those at the bottom.
 Sports fans often forget that many of society’s ills are permeated through sports as well.
 Like income inequality.
 And hence the reason for writing this article.
 Sports are simply pastimes for fans, they are a reflection of what is going on in society as well.

-Athletics for many poorer students is their gateway to an education.
-It is the only way they can afford a higher education.
+Athletics for many poorer students is a gateway to them receiving a quality education.
+For many, it is the only way they can afford higher education.
 And many athletes have full careers after their playing days are over.

 Given what others are paid and worthy, NBA player’s salaries are justified.
 However, whether or not we should have a system that so richly compensates people at the top is another discussion altogether.